What is the Commission on Collegiate Nursing Education (CCNE)?

 Some of the directions provided by the commission are given here.

-Improve the impact of academic nursing in the healthcare and advanced education arenas.
+Improve the impact of academic nursing in healthcare and advanced education arenas.

 Construct a strategic business to develop academic nursing.